mParticle/docs/src/pages/guides/data-master/data-planning/index.md

 - Application State Transition Events
 - Session Events
 - Attribution Events

+### Which user identifiers are supported?

+You can plan for and validate the following user identifier types:

+* Amp Client ID
+* Google Advertising ID
+* Android Device ID
+* Customer ID
+* mParticle Device Application Stamp
+* Email Address
+* Facebook ID
+* Facebook Audience ID
+* Fire Advertising ID
+* Google ID
+* Apple IDFA
+* Apple IDFV
+* Microsoft ID
+* Microsoft Advertising ID
+* Microsoft Publisher ID
+* Mobile Telephone Number
+* Phone Number 2
+* Phone Number 3
+* Push Token
+* Roku Advertising ID
+* Roku Publisher ID
+* Twitter Handle
+* Yahoo ID
+* Other
+* Other 2
+* Other 3
+* Other 4
+* Other 5
+* Other 6
+* Other 7
+* Other 8
+* Other 9
+* Other 10

+The `Other` identifiers allow you to enter up to ten different custom strings against which to validate data.

 ### How do I validate the shape of event schemas?
 Here's an example schema configuration for a screen event called "Sandbox Page View":